 Beyond securing a competitive position in the market, here are a few additional benefits of becoming GFSI certified.

 Certification can drive internal business results as well.
 The study above revealed that nearly 90% of respondents felt becoming certified aided in addressing food safety concerns, and 74% would become certified again even if their customers did not require it.
-The majority of companies also witnessed an improvement in Key Performance Indicators (KPIs) in the year directly following GFSI certification.
+The majority of companies also witnessed an improvement in Key Performance Indicators (KPIs) in the year directly after becoming GFSI certified.

 GFSI standards also support safer products.
-GFSI-recognized schemes provide shared risk management tools, so food safety management is optimized across all levels of the supply chain.
+Certification to a GFSI-recognized standard offers shared risk management tools, so food safety management is optimized across all levels of the supply chain.
 When your company becomes certified, your food safety management system will continuously improve with evolving standards.
 You’ll therefore be positioned to keep up with the latest requirements in safety at any given time.

 Again, GFSI itself does not perform certification or accreditation activities.
 Thus, you’ll first need to determine which scheme(s) are best for your organization based on the types of activities of your operation.
 Next, contact the program owner that covers your scope to determine which specific certification program fits your activities.
-You can then request a list of approved certification bodies that perform audits against their program, or skip directly to contacting the certification body to request an audit.
+You can then request a list of approved certification bodies that perform audits against their program or contact the certification body directly to request an audit.

 Before doing so, however, you should first obtain a copy of the certification program you’ve collected.
 Read through the requirements carefully to pinpoint any gaps between your current food safety operations and where they should be for audit success.
 Meet with your management teams and other key stakeholders to discuss costs and action steps needed for preparation, audit, and ongoing compliance.
 You may consider having a pre-audit performed prior to the official inspection or attending a training course to further boost preparation.